 Separation anxiety disorder may also cause physical symptoms when parting with an attachment figure occurs or is imminent.

 Severe anxiety can be particularly harmful, not just because of the physical symptoms it may produce, but for how strongly an anxiety disorder may disrupt normal, everyday living.

+But can anxiety go away on its own?
 To help with managing this condition, two methods are most trusted:

 The right anxiety medication can help relieve some of the ‘worrying’ symptoms linked with anxiety disorders.

 Options such as anti-anxiety medication may help reduce feelings of extreme worry or fear.
 Likewise, antidepressants could help with manipulating how the brain manages stress or different moods.

 Beta-blockers are another popular treatment option, and while they are typically used for improving high blood pressure, this type of medication could also relieve the physical symptoms of anxiety.

 Using anxiety therapy that is directly tailored toward the source of fear and worry could help with managing anxiety disorders.

 In particular, cognitive behavioral therapy may be effective at teaching positive ways of handling and reacting to fear or anxiety-inducing situations.
 This therapy can help with identifying and reducing thoughts that only appear to compound the effects of an anxiety disorder.